jeelion22/Roadmap-Day25-ToDo-App-Netlify-Deployment/README.md

 ## Images

-The below images are about how our web application looks like looks like.
+The below images are about how our web application looks like.

 ![Homepage](/src/assets/homepage.png)